 - Some water for the speakers

 We provide “Teachers Kits” for educators as well as copies of the booklet, “A Brief Introduction to the Holocaust” for students.

 What do you require?

-If possible, we’d like a table, three chairs, a microphone (or mics) and some water.
+If possible, we’d like a table, two chairs, a microphone (or mics) and some water.

 To whom should the check be written?

 The check is to the Holocaust Council of MetroWest.
 If your school requires a voucher for payment or a tax I.D. number, please let us know and we will send it.

 We request an honorarium of $350 per engagement; $500 for schools that are located outside MetroWest (Essex, Sussex, Morris and northern Union counties.)
 This is a request, not an absolute requirement.
 Let us know if you have trouble meeting the request.